 Step-By-Step Guide to Creating a Pillar Page

-An effective pillar page takes time, patience, and effort.
-But the payoff makes it all worth it – your work so far and your future work will both be more effective.
+A content strategy based on pillar pages takes time, patience, and effort to implement.
+However, the payoff makes it all worth it – your work so far and your future work will both be more effective.

 Here’s how you should put together a pillar page.